Kelly (musical): Critical reception and legal fallout

 Industry representatives quoted in The New York Times stated they "could not recall any other Broadway musical representing such a comparable expenditure that became a casualty so quickly".
 Costs had ballooned to $650,000, with the biggest loser being Levine, followed by Melnick and Susskind, who had invested a total of $150,000.
 There had been increasing arguments between the producers and writers, with Susskind complaining that the authors were unwilling to make changes per the recommendations of the investors.
 Charlap and Lawrence were so upset with changes that they filed suit in New York Supreme Court seeking an injunction to prevent the play from opening.
 While the judge urged that the parties pursue arbitration, lawyers representing Charlap and Lawrence were threatening to sue for damages that had been caused through "unauthorized changes, omissions and additions" made to the musical.

 In his review in The New York Times, critic Howard Taubman opened by noting that "Ella Logan was written out of Kelly before it reached the Broadhurst Theater Saturday night.
 Congratulations, Miss Logan", and continued to describe what he saw as a production for which there were "ample critical, if not legal, grounds for an injunction", lampooning the legal wrangling that had gone on about the production.
 The play's brief life was later described by Melnick's son as "not his [father's] favorite moment in history", but nonetheless one he wore with grace.

 Later that year, there were reports of an Off-Broadway revival of the show, to be produced by David Rubinson of Columbia Records.
 This was intended to present the show in its original form, as conceived by Lawrence and Charlap, as opposed to the much-revised and re-written version that finally opened on Broadway.

 Synopsis

-In 1880s New York, teenage busboy Hop Kelly, an Irish immigrant, is a sentimental daredevil who wants to make a successful jump from the Brooklyn Bridge and become a hero.
+In turn of the century 1880s New York an Irish immigrant, teenage busboy named Hop Kelly is a sentimental daredevil who wants to make a successful jump from the Brooklyn Bridge and become a hero.
 He has chickened out of three attempts already.
 A group of Bowery gamblers are betting against him surviving the jump, and they don't like the suspense.
 They decide to throw a dummy off the bridge in his place, but Hop really wants to make the jump, and eventually he successfully does so.